 In many cases, temporal data is stored in different tables for better data management and to avoid data redundancy.
 This is particularly useful for data that doesn't change geographically over time.
-For instance, the stream flow data collected over time can be stored in different tables, one containing the geographic location of the stream gauges and the other containing the discharge values for the gauges over time.
+For instance, you can store the stream flow data collected over time in different tables, one containing the geographic location of the stream gauges and the other containing the discharge values for the gauges over time.

 To visualize such data, you can create a one-to-one, many-to-one, or one-to-many join using the Add Join geoprocessing tool.